 - Trash Pickup (and which day?)

-- Parking requirements
+- Parking Fees

-Put the property manager's contact information into your smart phone and wallet for convenient access to answers during your visit.
+Put the rental manager's contact information into your smart phone and wallet for convenient access to answers throughout your visit.

 During your Stay

 - Ask a local.
-Local residences can frequently point you in the right direction.
+Natives can frequently point you in the right direction.

 Learn from your Stay